Retracing Coolie Geography &

-In 2007, I embarked on an auto-ethnographic research-creation where I retraced the geography of nineteenth-century Chinese coolie labor in Peru.
+In 2007, I retraced the geography of nineteenth-century Chinese coolie labor in Peru.
 En route I resurrected memories from cemeteries, guano mines on the Chincha Islands, coastal sugar and rice plantations, and railroads that led into the Andes, until I arrived by canoe to El Chino in the Amazonian Rainforest, where no Chinese live.

-The project was also published in a multimedia magazine format with post at MoMA.
+The project was also published as a multimedia magazine with post at MoMA.

 Museum of Modern Art, Library; Poets House, Archive; The Center for Book Arts; Museum of Chinese in America, Archive; Biblioteca Nacional de Colombia, Library; Stanford University Library

 Editing, concept and camera by Beatrice Glow with the support of Colectivo Zoom and Vasco Pimentel